skye-lopez/linux-config/README.md

 To get transparent windows for a background image:

-TODO: Automatically load this
-using a background image:
-`sudo apt-get install feh
-feh --bg-scale --zoom fill ~/Pictures/background.jpg`

 Install picom
 `apt install picom`

 Add this to ~/.config/i3/config
 `exec --no-startup-id picom -CGb`

+and
+i3background is just a folder i made and put an image in.

+`exec_always feh --bg-scale --zoom fill ./i3Backgrounds/pink_cute_girl.png`

 Then enable transparent vim background: